WICG/import-maps/spec.md

 ## Resolution

-### Modifications to the URL parser for `import:` URLs??
+### Modifications to the URL parser for `import:` URLs

 #### Wait, what?

-It would be _nice_ if we could modify the URL parser.
-However, it's unclear whether it's "worth it" to disturb such a foundational piece of the ecosystem, meant to be shared across not only the web platform, but the whole internet, for these module-specific purposes.
+The URL parser is a foundational piece of the ecosystem, meant to be shared across not only the web platform, but the whole internet.
+So changing it should not be done lightly.

-My argument for why it's OK is via analogy with `blob:` URLs.
-We need to do some parse-time association of data, in web browsers only, for better handling by the fetch algorithm later.
-Concretely, we would modify the [URL parser](https://url.spec.whatwg.org/#concept-url-parser), but not the [basic URL parser](https://url.spec.whatwg.org/#concept-basic-url-parser).
+However, we have a useful precedent to follow: `blob:` URLs. `blob:` URLs are a type of browser-specific URL; they impact only the [URL parser](https://url.spec.whatwg.org/#concept-url-parser) used by web browsers, not the [basic URL parser](https://url.spec.whatwg.org/#concept-basic-url-parser) used by the rest of the internet. `import:` URLs would be similar.
+Also similar to for `blob:` URLs, for `import:` URLs, we need to do some parse-time association of data, in web browsers only, for better handling by the fetch algorithm later.

 #### Proposed modification